Perfect Lemon Meringue Pie with Easy, Press-In Crust

-SERVING: Sprinkle the lemon meringue pie with crushed hazelnut praline, then slice and serve.
-Sprinkle each serving with additional praline if desired.
+SERVING: Sprinkle the perfect lemon meringue pie with crushed hazelnut praline, if desired, then slice and serve.
+Serve with extra hazelnut praline, to taste.

 STORAGE: Refrigerate leftover lemon meringue pie under a cake dome or in an airtight container for up to 3 days.